- International Admissions

 Graduate students in the M.S. in Criminal Justice program are expected to familiarize themselves with the policies of the Graduate School and abide by them.
 Please note, for those students that have earned a bachelor’s degree from UCM, there are some differences between graduate and undergraduate policies.
 For clarification of any graduate policy, please contact the Department of Criminal Justice graduate coordinator.
 Students can find the graduate school policies in the UCM Graduate Catalog.

-Check out what our students have to say about our Master in Criminal Justice Program!
+Check out what our students have to say about our Master in Criminal Justice Program with this video!

 The following forms used to update your contact information, submit your Program of Study, and to formally apply for your thesis project, if you are on the thesis track.
 Please be aware of each of these forms and use them when they apply to you at the appropriate times as explained.